 Appomattox Court House National Historical Park—Appomattox

-As the Civil War drew to a close, Confederate General Lee met with Union General Grant at the McLean House within Appomattox Court House National Historical Park to draw up the terms of surrender.
+As the Civil War drew to a close, Confederate General Robert E. Lee met with Union General Ulysses S. Grant at the McLean House within Appomattox Court House National Historical Park to draw up the terms of surrender.
 Visit the park today to see historical actors tell the stories of local residents during the day in 1865, and then wander the miles of hiking trails within the park property as you imagine what the landscape would have looked like during the close of the Civil War.
-From the North Carolina Monument, follow the History Trail, a 4.5-mile trail that encompasses areas where both Union and Confederate armies were fighting during the Battle of Appomattox Court House.
-The trail runs through open fields, shaded woods and the picturesque Appomattox River, ending at the site of Lee’s headquarters during the surrender.

 Belle Isle Historic Park—Richmond

-In the heart of downtown Richmond, Belle Isle Historic Park was originally explored by Colonial Captain John Smith in 1607 and named Broad Rock Island.
-The island was already inhabited by indigenous peoples, but these native inhabitants vacated as Colonists moved further inward.
-After Colonial establishment, the island’s purpose changed over time, housing an iron and nail factory in the early 1800s, a small village complete with a school, church, and general store in the early 1860’s, and then a prison encampment for about 30,000 Union soldiers during the Civil War.
-Today, you can take the pedestrian bridge across to Belle Isle by bike or by foot and follow the trails that encircle the small island, or bring your mountain bike along to conquer the single-track trails in the hills of Belle Isle.
-Water sport enthusiasts can raft or kayak down the rapids of the James River, although the waterway is best suited for experienced paddlers.
+In the heart of downtown Richmond, Belle Isle Historic Park was explored by Captain John Smith in 1607 and named Broad Rock Island.
+The island was already inhabited by indigenous peoples, but they were pushed out as colonists moved further inward.
+After colonial establishment, the island’s purpose changed over time, housing an iron and nail factory in the early 1800s, a small village complete with a school, church, and general store in the early 1860s, and then a prison encampment for about 30,000 Union soldiers during the Civil War.

 Manassas National Battlefield Park—Manassas